KUJP-code/KU-wiki/src/content/docs/materials/new_ss_design.md

 description: Notes on designing new SS
 ---

+For each of the sections, a good way to get a list of all the fields would be to download the sample CSV from the import page.
+They seem to be pretty comprehensive.

 ## Addons

 - Need to track what extra courses they've paid for (like online, keep up)